Designaroni/designaroni-strapi/README.md

         }
         ```
   - Basic steps to setup AWS per enviroment can be found here: [ Configure S3 for image hosting](https://docs.strapi.io/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/amazon-aws.html#configure-s3-for-image-hosting)
+    - The buckets you create for `test` & `production environments` will be used to generate the `AWS_REGION` & `AWS_BUCKET` needed in the applications environment variables.
-    - create an AWS S3 bucket for uploads, something like `websiteName-strapi-production-uploads`
+    - create an AWS S3 bucket for uploads, something like `websiteName-strapi-production-uploads`.
     - follow the bucket settings listed in the guide
     - An additional step may be needed to allow your apps IAM user to upload by navigating to the bucket `Permissions` tab and changing `Object Ownership` to `Bucket owner preferred`
+    - Repeat this process for your test environment uploads bucket.

-Additional resources on deploying Strapi to other environments can be found here:
+Additional resources on deploying Strapi to other environments can be found here: [Deployment - Strapi Developer Docs](https://docs.strapi.io/developer-docs/latest/setup-deployment-guides/deployment.html)

 ---

-### Adding the admin and content
+## Adding the admin and content

-This Strapi repo is designed to work with the [designaroni-next](https://github.com/designaroni/designaroni-next) frontend, in order to run the frontend app you will need to create a Strapi Admin, and then add content and ensure it is published.
+This Strapi repo is designed to work with the [designaroni-next](https://github.com/designaroni/designaroni-next) frontend, in order to run the frontend app you will need to create a Strapi Admin user, and then add content and ensure it is published.

 - start up the app using `yarn local`
 - Create your first administrator here: http://localhost:1337/admin